Data-Locality-Aware Task Assignment and Scheduling for Distributed Job Executions: Introduction

-The rest of this paper is organized as follows.
-Sec. \ref{s2} presents the problem formulation.
-Sec. \ref{s3} introduces the task assignment algorithms for FIFO queues.
-Sec. \ref{s4} expands the algorithms to include job reordering.
-Experimental results using real job traces are discussed in Sec. \ref{s5}.
-Sec. \ref{s6} reviews the related work, and Sec. \ref{s7} concludes the paper.
+The remainder of this paper is organized as follows: Sec. \ref{s2} defines the problem formulation.
+Sec. \ref{s3} presents task assignment algorithms designed for FIFO scheduling.
+Sec. \ref{s4} extends these algorithms to support job reordering integration.
+Sec. \ref{s5} provides experimental results based on real-world job traces, demonstrating the effectiveness of the proposed methods.
+Sec. \ref{s6} reviews related work, highlighting the context and contributions of this study.
+Finally, Sec. \ref{s7} concludes the paper and discusses potential future research directions.